Anita Rani: Career

-In 2012 Rani took part in BBC's Great Sport Relief Bake Off, winning the competition.
-In 2013, she co-presented the unique live broadcast project Airport Live from Heathrow Airport.
+In 2012, Rani took part in BBC's Great Sport Relief Bake Off, winning the competition.
+In 2013, she co-presented the live broadcast project Airport Live from Heathrow Airport.
 In April 2014, she was one of the presenters of BBC Two's Escape to the Continent.

-Since 2015 she has co-hosted BBC's Countryfile.
+Since 2015, she has co-hosted BBC's Countryfile.
 Rani co-presented The World's Busiest Railway 2015, alongside Dan Snow and Robert Llewellyn.
 The four-part series aired on BBC Two.
 In 2016, she co-presented The Refugee Camp: Our Desert Home for BBC Two and presented This Morning for four Fridays in the summer alongside James Martin.

-In 2016 Rani co-presented the three-part BBC Two series New York: America's Busiest City alongside Ant Anstead and Ade Adepitan.
+In 2016, Rani co-presented the three-part BBC Two series New York: America's Busiest City alongside Ant Anstead and Ade Adepitan.
 She presented My Family, Partition and Me: India 1947, a two-part programme on BBC One.
 She co-presented World's Busiest Cities in 2017 with Dan Snow and Ade Adepitan.

-In 2018 she was honoured with Outstanding Achievement in Television at The Asian Awards.
+In 2018, she was honoured with Outstanding Achievement in Television at The Asian Awards.
 Rani also serves as an ambassador for The Scout Association in the UK.

-Since 15 January 2021 Rani has presented the Friday and Saturday editions of BBC Radio 4's Woman's Hour.
+Since 15 January 2021, Rani has presented the Friday and Saturday editions of BBC Radio 4's Woman's Hour.

-On 24 February 2021 Rani was a guest on BBC Radio 4 interview show Gossip And Goddesses With Granny Kumar, where she said that her Indian name is Neetu, named after Indian actress Neetu Singh.
+On 24 February 2021, Rani was a guest on BBC Radio 4 interview show Gossip And Goddesses With Granny Kumar, where she said that her Indian name is Neetu, after the Indian actress Neetu Singh.

-On 8 March 2021 Rani announced that she had been made a United Nations High Commissioner for Refugees Goodwill Ambassador.
+On 8 March 2021, Rani announced that she had been made a United Nations High Commissioner for Refugees Goodwill Ambassador.

-In May 2021 Rani became the presenter of C4 daytime quiz show The Answer Trap.
+In May 2021, Rani became the presenter of Channel 4's daytime quiz show The Answer Trap.

-In July 2021 Rani published her memoir The Right Sort of Girl, which made The Sunday Times Bestseller List.
+In July 2021, Rani published her memoir The Right Sort of Girl, which made The Sunday Times Bestseller List.

-In October 2022 Rani alongside Chris Bavin and Julie Ashfield presented Channel 4's 'Aldi's Next Big Thing'.
+In October 2022, Rani presented Channel 4's Aldi's Next Big Thing, alongside Chris Bavin and Julie Ashfield.

 In November 2022, Rani was named as the new chancellor of the University of Bradford.
+She was installed at a ceremony in March 2023 and appeared on the front page of The Times.
+Speaking on the day of her installation, she said: "The University of Bradford is about to move into a really exciting phase, I’m thrilled to be part of that journey, and that I get to be Chancellor during City of Culture 2025."

+Rani was made an Honorary Doctor of Letters by the University of Leeds in July 2023.

+In April 2024, Rani was a guest co-host on the BBC quiz show Pointless alongside Alexander Armstrong.

+In May 2025, Rani presented The Brontës by Anita Rani: Sisters of Disruption, a Sky Arts documentary about the Brontë sisters.

 Strictly Come Dancing

 Between October and December 2015, Rani participated in the thirteenth series of Strictly Come Dancing, partnered with Gleb Savchenko and reached the semi-final.
-In week 7 the couple scored 34 marks dancing a jive to "The Boy Does Nothing" by Alesha Dixon.
-In week 9, at the Blackpool Tower Ballroom, they danced a paso doble to "Malagueña" by Connie Francis and scored 37.

-Rani hosted the 2017 Strictly Tour around Britain, replacing Mel Giedroyc.